Namyunsuk/Algorithm/README.md

 # Algorithm
-This is a auto push repository for Baekjoon Online Judge And Code Tree
+This is a repository for Baekjoon Online Judge And Code Tree